Hardware and Software Platform Inference

-The loss should grow as the difference between $F_{H}(X)$ and $F_{H'}(X)$ increases.
-To encourage the models to predict different class labels, $y$ and $y'$, we aim to maximize this loss.
-For this, we adjust the input by moving it slightly in the direction that maximizes the loss, as determined by the gradient.
-At each step, we also clamp the modified input within a valid range to keep it close to the original input.

-Another approach to increasing the distance between $F_{H}(X)$ and $F_{H'}(X)$ is to push $F_{H}$ closer to a specific target class, while pushing $F_{H'}$ further away from that same target class.
-We can achieve this by defining the loss as the difference between the cross entropy loss for $F_H(X)$ with respect to the target label $y_t$, and the cross-entropy loss for $F_{H'}(X)$ with the same target label.
-By adjusting the input in the direction of the negative gradient, the loss is minimized:

-To generate inputs that are classified differently across various hardware environments, we can extend \Cref{eq:l1t1}.
-For all models on different hardware setups, we sum the cross-entropy loss between the target label and each model’s logits.
-Then, for the one model where we want a distinct class, we subtract the loss with the target label:
+Specifically, consider a model $F$ which runs in two different hardware environments.
+Deploying models on alternative hardware environments $H$ or $H'$ can lead to subtle divergences in logit outputs $F_{H}$.
+To maximize this divergence, we modify input $X$ until the predicted labels $y$ and $y'$ differ.
+We define a loss function $L_{pgd}$ as the sum of cross-entropy losses between each model's logits and the other's predicted labels:

+We maximize $L_{pgd}$ by iteratively updating $X$ along the gradient direction while clamping it within a valid range of the original input, thereby encouraging the models to predict different class labels.

+We can also maximize divergence by pushing $F_{H}(X)$ toward a target class $y_t$ while pushing $F_{H'}(X)$ away from it.
+This is achieved through a loss function that subtracts the cross-entropy losses:

+When the number of possible serving platforms $N$ is small, we can extend this to compare one model against all others by summing all losses and subtracting the loss only for the one model for which we want a distinct class:

-As the number of hardware environments increases, optimizing between models becomes more challenging.
-In such cases, we can apply Equation (3) iteratively across pairs of models to estimate the most likely hardware environment probabilistically.
-Furthermore, when we consider testing various border inputs in a black box setting we do not necessarily need access to logits anymore.
-In order to determine the hardware environment probabilistically with a set of border inputs only the output class is needed.
+As $N$ increases, optimizing between models becomes more challenging.
+In such cases, we decompose the HSPI task as $\frac{N(N-1)}{2}$ binary classification problems by applying~\Cref{eq:pgd} or~\Cref{eq:l1t1} iteratively across pairs of models to estimate the most likely hardware environment probabilistically.
+Note that when testing various precomputed border inputs in a black-box setting, logits become unnecessary and only the predicted class is needed.